Exams & Immunizations

 A student may be exempted from the above requirements for:

-1. Religious grounds if the student’s parent/guardian presents to the building principal a completed Certificate of Religious Exemption, pending Superintendent approval;
+1. Religious grounds if the student’s parent/guardian presents to the school nurse a completed Certificate of Religious Exemption, pending Superintendent approval;

 2. Health examination or immunization requirements on medical grounds if a physician provides written verification;